The problem: Making your mind up

 Even more challenging is the fact that the consequences of making a good or bad call often lead to a sense of pressure and strain which increases our activation of the stress response even further.

 This vicious cycle of decision anxiety makes the whole process of making far-sighted and productive decisions even more challenging.

-Having finally decided to take the course, I can genuinely say that Will really did change my life ….
-Over time I am seeing my considerable positive changes in my life.
+Having finally decided to take the course, I can genuinely say that Will really did change my life…over time I am seeing considerable positive changes in my life.
 I have more energy, I sleep better, my thinking is much clearer and I am way, way happier.

 Phil, Artist, London